tyronyiu/Uni/GLO375/2019-03-18-Intro_to_taxation.md

 specific usage.
 Monies raised through excise may be *earmarked* for redress of specific social costs commonly associated with the product or service on which it is levied.

+### Wealth Tax
+A wealth tax (also called a capital tax or equity tax) is a levy on the total value of personal assets, including: bank deposits, real estate, assets in insurance and pension plans, ownership of unincorporated businesses, financial securities, and personal trusts.
+Unlike income, wealth is an accumulation.
+Income is a recurring incoming flow of money.
+A wealth tax is often frowned upon, due to the fact that income is already being taxed, and the wealth tax thus ultimately adds an already *existing* tax.

+## Tax Systems

+### Tax rate
+is the ratio (usually expressed as a percentage) at which a business or person is taxed.

+### Tax liability (T)
+Is the total amount of tax due.

+### Tax base (B)
+Is the measure upon which the assessment or determination of tax liability is based.
+E.g. income is the tax base for income tax, value is the tax base for property tax

+### Average tax rate (t)
+Is the ratio of the total amount of taxes paid to the total tax base, often expressed as a percentage

+$$ t = T/B $$

+### Marginal tax rate
+(MTR or t’)is the tax rate an individual would pay on one additional dollar of income.
+It is the ratio of change in tax liability to the change in tax base

+$$ MTR = \delta T/ \delta B $$